 FSBO vs. Cash Home Buyer in Florida

-Trying to dodge the 6% realtor commission?
-Selling yourself (FSBO) and selling to a cash investor both achieve this, but the risks and effort required are vastly different.
+Selling yourself (FSBO) and selling directly to a cash buyer can both reduce agent commissions, but the workload, buyer pool, sale price, and risk are very different.

-The number one reason homeowners consider "For Sale By Owner" (FSBO) in Florida is simple math: dodging the standard 5-6% real estate agent commission.
-On a $400,000 house, that's $24,000 back in your pocket.
+The number one reason homeowners consider "For Sale By Owner" (FSBO) in Florida is simple math: reducing listing-side commission.
+On a $400,000 house, every percentage point changes the seller's net.

 So, which route nets you the most money while minimizing risk?